JeffMacaluso/JeffMacaluso.github.io/_posts/2018-02-19-AnalyzeThisAI.md

 This is extremely efficient because it not only prevents unnecessary training that inadvertently harms the generalization, but it is more or less a self-learning parameter - we don't have to re-train the model using different values because the optimal value is decided during training.

+## Final Thoughts

+Overall, the competition was a great learning experience.
+I've played around with deep learning in the past, but this really forced me to learn how to correctly use different concepts to build an effective model.
+Here are a few other thoughts:

+- TensorFlow is an extremely popular deep learning framework, but it is not nearly as easy to use as higher level libraries like Keras
+    - TensorFlow does have other neat tools like [TensorBoard ](https://www.tensorflow.org/programmers_guide/summaries_and_tensorboard) that I ended up not taking advantage of
+- Loading saved models adn generating predictions is not trivial in TensorFlow
+- GPUs are essential for any kind of serious deep learning work
+    - [CUDA](https://developer.nvidia.com/cuda-zone) and [cuDNN](https://developer.nvidia.com/cudnn), the toolkits required to use an NVIDIA GPU with deep learning libraries, are not as difficult as they seem to set up
+    - GPU memory matters - my 5 year old GPU has much lower memory than GPUs today, and as a result my minibatches had to be smaller (resulting in a slower training speed and reduced accuracy)
+- [fast.ai](http://www.fast.ai/) by Jeremy Howard and [Deep Learning](http://www.deeplearningbook.org/) by Yoshua Bengio, Ian Goodfellow, and Aaron Courville where fantastic resources
+    - I plan on writing a post in the future with all of the "rules of thumb" from Deep Learning after I finish reading it cover to cover - stay tuned!

 ## Code

 Here's the unedited script used to train the winning model.